amazeeio/cachalot/README.md

-  amazeeio-cachalot help [COMMAND]  # Describe available commands or one specific command amazeeio-cachalot ip              # get the VM's IP address amazeeio-cachalot restart         # restart the VM and services amazeeio-cachalot shellinit       # returns env variables to set, should be run like $(amazeeio-cachalot shellinit) amazeeio-cachalot ssh [args...]   # ssh to the VM amazeeio-cachalot status          # get VM and services status amazeeio-cachalot up              # start the Docker VM and services
+  amazeeio-cachalot help [COMMAND]  # Describe available commands or one specific command amazeeio-cachalot ip              # get the VM's IP address amazeeio-cachalot restart         # restart the VM and services amazeeio-cachalot env             # returns env variables to set, should be run like $(amazeeio-cachalot env) amazeeio-cachalot ssh [args...]   # ssh to the VM amazeeio-cachalot status          # get VM and services status amazeeio-cachalot up              # start the Docker VM and services